obsidian-dot-dev/openFPGA-Druaga/README.md

 * Motos
 * Super Pac-Man
 * Grobda
+* Pac & Pal
+* Pac-Man and Chomp Chomp

 ## Known Issues

 * High Score saving doesn't work.
 * Dips not supported.
-* Does not support Pac & Pal.
 * Video flicker reported for Mappy when played in Dock.

 Note:  File bugs for issues you encounter on the Github tracker.
 Any issues are most likely with my integration, and not with the cores themselves.
 Please do not engage the original core authors for support requests related to this port.

 ## History
+PENDING
+* Adding additional configs for Pac-man and Chomp Chomp

 0.9.2
 * Temporarily disabling dip switches until I can debug them.